About Project Monarch Health

 Why should I participate?

-By participating in Monarch Health, community scientists help to shed light on how animal migrations influence the spread of infectious diseases.
+By participating in Project Monarch Health, community scientists help to shed light on how animal migrations influence the spread of infectious diseases.
 It would be impossible for a single scientist, or even a team of scientists, to sample enough monarchs in enough locations to get a complete understanding of what affects monarch populations.

 Citizen science is able to provide a wealth of data that can be incredibly helpful when looking at long-term and widespread changes in monarch populations.
 In fact, much of what the scientific world knows about monarch ecology and conservation is because of community scientists!
 Community scientists have been collecting data on monarchs for over 60 years through many different programs.
 To see some of our findings using community scientist data, check out our Project Results.